fluxninja/aperture/docs/content/concepts/service.md

 :::note

-One entity may belong to multiple services.
+An entity (K8s Pod, VM, etc) may belong to multiple services.

 :::